Albanian Armed Forces: Ground Forces

 The modernization of the Land Forces began around 2006, starting with Special Forces such as the BFS (then known as the Batalioni i Operacioneve Speciale, BOS) and the Commandos.
 Seeing their involvement in NATO peacekeeping operations in Iraq and Afghanistan, the need arose for more modern armaments given that until then these branches used old Soviet or Chinese era armaments.
 In 2007, the Ministry of Defense (MOD) reached agreement with the German company Heckler & Koch for the purchase of several weapons in limited quantities for special forces, including HK416, two variants of H&K G36, HK417, MP7, and variants of H&K USP.
 Some of them were only for evaluation purposes.
-In 2009 the Beretta ARX160 was issued in much larger quantities thus becoming the standard assault rifle for the BFS over the HK416 and HK G-36.
-In 2015, the Colt M4A1 joined ARX160 as standard use alongside it.
+In 2009 the Beretta ARX160 was issued in much larger quantities, thus becoming the standard assault rifle for the BFS over the HK416 and HK G-36.
+In 2015, the Colt M4A1 joined the ARX160 in standard use.
 For the 3 infantry battalions, the modernization started in 2013, initially introducing the as standard handgun the Beretta Px4, as a light machine gun H&K MG4 and H&K MG5 as a General-purpose machine gun.

 In 2015 other weapons were introduced over all ground units.
-The 2nd Infantry Battalion (B2K) was equipped with Colt M4A1.
+The 2nd Infantry Battalion (B2K) was equipped with Colt M4A1s.
 The Military Police was equipped with the Beretta ARX160 and added 4 new Iveco LMV vehicles.
-The Sako TRG-22 and TGR-44 were distributed to all sniper units, while the Benelli M4 Super 90 to the BFS and MP for Close-quarters combat.
+The Sako TRG-22 and TGR-44 were distributed to all sniper units, while the Benelli M4 Super 90 to the BFS and MP for close-quarters combat.

-The following year the Italian Government offered an aid package of 5,000 Beretta AR70/90 units, which at the time were in the process of being withdrawn and replaced in favor of the Beretta ARX160 over Italian Army.
+The following year the Italian Government offered an aid package of 5,000 Beretta AR70/90 units, which at the time were in the process of being withdrawn and replaced in favor of the Beretta ARX160 of the Italian Army.
 This package fitted the needs of the Albanian Armed Forces (AAF) as the process of replacing the old Soviet 7.62×39mm ammunition with 5.56×45mm, a task-requirement by Standardization Agreement (STANAG) of NATO allies since Albania's accession in 2009.
-The process that was expected to last within 10 years, but the aid package helped completing the process 4 years earlier and without additional costs.
-After the process of replacing the AK47 variants (many of which were locally produced under the name ASh-78 and ASh-82) with the AR70/90 was ended, the rifle became the standard weapon and most used over most Land Forces branches.
+The process that was expected to last within 10 years, but the aid package helped complete the process 4 years earlier without additional costs.
+After the process of replacing the AK-47 variants (many of which were locally produced under the name ASh-78 and ASh-82) with the AR70/90 ended, the rifle became the standard weapon and most used in most Land Forces branches.